-It is clear from \eqref{con-f'} that $f$ grows as most polynomially of order $(q-1)$ by mean value theorem:
+It is clear from \eqref{con-f'} that $f$ grows at most polynomially of degree $(q-1)$ by the mean value theorem:

 where $C=C(|f(0)|,\widetilde{L_f})$ is a positive constant.
-A motivated example of $f$ such that Assumption \ref{ap-f} holds true is a polynomial of odd order $(q-1)$ with negative leading coefficient perturbed with a Lipschitz continuous function; see, e.g., \cite[Exmple 7.8]{DZ14}.
+A motivated example of $f$ such that Assumption \ref{ap-f} holds true is a polynomial of odd degree $(q-1)$ with negative leading coefficient perturbed with a Lipschitz continuous function; see, e.g., \cite[Exmple 7.8]{DZ14}.

 In order to apply the theory of stochastic analysis in infinite dimensional settings, we need to transform the original SPDE \eqref{ac} into an infinite dimensional stochastic evolution equation.
-To this end, let us define $F: L_x^{q'} \rightarrow L_x^q$ by the Nymiskii operators associated with $f$:
+To this end, let us define $F: L_x^{q'} \rightarrow L_x^q$ by the Nemytskii operators associated with $f$:

 where $q'$ denote the conjugation of $q$, i.e., $1/q'+1/q=1$.
 Then by Assumption \ref{ap-f}, the operator $F$ has a continuous extension from $L^{q'}_x$ to $L^q_x$ and satisfies

 where $_{L^{q'}_x} \<\cdot, \cdot\>_{L^q_x}$ denotes the dual between $L^{q'}_x$ and $L^q_x$.